tomiford/bootstrap-overflow-navs/README.md

 Bootstrap Overflow Navs Instructions
 ====================================

+This plugin will pull the contents of the navbar into a bootstrap dropdown if the width of the ul exceeds that of the page.

-Bootstrap is required for this jQuery plugin to work, download it from http://twitter.github.com/bootstrap/
+Twitter Bootstrap is required for this jQuery plugin to work, download it from https://github.com/twbs/bootstrap

 ## Getting started